 They’re also vegan, gluten free, refined sugar free, and take 5-10 minutes to prepare.

 - Rolled oats: because you can’t have overnight oats without oats!
+You can try subbing for quick oats, but I do not recommend using steel cut oats.

 - Non-dairy milk: to soak with the oats and help them soften.
+Any non-dairy milk will work, my personal favorite is almond milk.

 - Vanilla extract: for flavor.

-- Cinnamon: for flavor and blood sugar regulation.
+- Cinnamon: for flavor.

 - Maple syrup or honey: for natural sweetness.
+You can also sub for coconut sugar or even brown sugar.

 - Homemade blueberry chia jam: for sweetness and more blueberry flavor.